ladaschroder/Quiz/README.md

 # Personality Quiz App

-A fun personality quiz built with React that determines your elemental affinity (Fire, Water, Earth, Air) and rewards you with a random dog image!
+This is an interactive web application that asks users a series of questions and assigns them a personality type based on their answers and rewards you with a random dog image!

 ## Features